nickbalan/movie-app-v2/README.md

 ## Objective
 Using Angular, build the client-side for an application called MyFlix Angular Client based on existing server-side code (REST API and database), supporting documentation.

+## Context
+Angular is a trendy framework used for a wide range of mobile and desktop applications.
+It's particularly well-suited to large projects and projects requiring a complex user interface because it comes with a variety of built-in modules and services.

 ## My Role
 - Full-Stack Web Developer